Public Holidays in Indonesia 2026 – Islamic, National & Provincial Holidays

 Significance & Observances

-- Independence Day (17 August): Flag-hoisting ceremonies, parades, community games nationwide.
+- Independence Day: Nationwide ceremonies, parades, and community events.

 Frequently Asked Questions (FAQs)

 Yes.
-Islamic, Hindu, and Buddhist holidays follow their respective religious or lunar calendars, so the corresponding Gregorian dates vary each year.
+Islamic, Hindu, and Buddhist holidays follow lunar or religious calendars, so Gregorian dates vary annually.

 Conclusion